Faraj11/CTP-Fall-2025-Project/README.md

    - Restaurant names (e.g., "Joe's Pizza")
 3. View match scores and detailed restaurant information
 4. Click "View All Matches" to see complete results

+#### Image Search
+1. Navigate to the Image Search tab
+2. Upload an image of food, dishes, or restaurant scenes
+3. The AI will generate a caption describing the image
+4. Restaurants matching the generated caption will be displayed
+5. Click on any restaurant from "View All Matches" to see details

 ## Project Structure